Bandemiicc/Capstone/README.md

 ## Overview

 This is a full-stack **playlist manager** where users can create, manage, and share playlists with their favorite songs.
 The app combines the power of the **MERN** stack (MongoDB, Express, React, Node.js) with **Tailwind CSS** for styling and **Shadcn** for UI components.
 While it currently supports basic playlist management features, I originally envisioned it as a **Spotify clone** with some cool added features.
+To check out the backend repo, visit: "https://github.com/Bandemiicc/Capstone-Server".

 ---